Tinsley Mortimer: Career

 Early in her career, Mortimer worked as a beauty assistant at Vogue and an event planner for Harrison & Shriftman.
 Mortimer had a line of handbags and clothing in Japan for Samantha Thavasa, for which she was featured in an advertising campaign.
 Her handbag line, "Samantha Thavasa by Tinsley Mortimer", debuted in winter 2006 with its American flagship store in New York City.
-She was also featured prominently in Samantha Thavasa USA's online promotional materials and in the company's Madison Avenue store, which also carries her handbags.
+She was also featured prominently in Samantha Thavasa USA's online promotional materials and in the company's Madison Avenue store, which also carried her handbags.
 She subsequently formed her own clothing line, Riccime by Tinsley Mortimer, which was sold exclusively in Japan.
 In 2008, Mortimer became involved in branding and design for a condominium development.

-Mortimer has served as Christian Dior's beauty ambassador and helped to create a lip gloss named Tinsley Pink.
-She has appeared in several magazine editorials, including Vogue, WWD, Harper's Bazaar and Marie Claire.
+Mortimer served as Christian Dior's beauty ambassador and helped to create a lip gloss named Tinsley Pink.
+She has appeared in several magazine editorials, including Vogue, WWD, Harper's Bazaar, and Marie Claire.
 In May 2012, she appeared on the cover of Vestal magazine, which also featured an editorial styled by Lo'renzo Hill-White and shot by fashion photographer Kevin Sinclair.
 She has appeared on the magazine covers of Page Six Magazine, Virginia Living, Avenue, CVLUX, Maniac, and New York.

-She made a cameo on the season two premiere episode of Gossip Girl, which aired on September 1, 2008, on The CW.
+She made a cameo on the season 2 premiere episode of Gossip Girl, which aired on September 1, 2008, on The CW.
 In an interview for Vanity Fair, Gossip Girl's costume designers Eric Daman and Meredith Markworth-Pollack cited Mortimer and fellow New York socialite Arden Wohl when asked if they were influenced by New York socialites.
 Daman and Markworth-Pollack said that "if you put Blair and Serena together, you get Tinsley Mortimer.
 Tinsley's hair is always set and she always looks perfect, but she takes risks."
 On March 10, 2010, Mortimer debuted her own reality television show called High Society, starring Mortimer along with other socialites such as Paul Johnson Calderon and Devorah Rose.
-The show documented the lives of Mortimer and her friends in New York City, but it was critically panned and cancelled after 8 episodes because of low ratings.
+The show documented the lives of Mortimer and her friends in New York City, but it was critically panned and cancelled after eight episodes because of low ratings.
 The failure of the show was credited with causing Mortimer's subsequent "downfall" as a New York socialite.